Flag of Egypt: Kingdom of Egypt (1922–1953)

 In 1922, the UK agreed to formally recognize Egyptian independence, but only on the condition that the Sultan of Egypt, Fuad I, change his title to King.
 Upon so doing, the now King Fuad issued a Royal Decree formally adopting a new national flag of a white crescent with three white stars on a green background in it.

-The three stars symbolised the three component territories of the Kingdom, namely Egypt, Nubia, and Sudan, while the green signifies the agricultural nature of the country, other sources suggest that it symbolised the predominant religion of the country, Islam.
-It has also been suggested that the three stars represented the three religious communities of the country: Muslims, Christians and Jews.
+Officially, and according to the official website of the Egyptian Presidency, the three white stars representing the three religions: Islam, Christianity and Judaism Other opinions suggest that it symbolized the three component territories of the Kingdom, namely Egypt, Nubia, and Sudan, while the green symbolizes the valley and the delta.